LeonSijiaLu/Sijia-s-Work-Repo/Golang-Social-Network/README.md

 8. `http://localhost:8882/api/unlike_post`: `POST Request`, enter `post_id` to dislike.

-9. `http://localhost:8882/api/create_comments`: `POST Request`, enter `post_id` and `content`.
+9. `http://localhost:8882/api/comments/12`: `POST Request`, enter `content`, then it creates a comment for post with id 12.

 ![Create comments request using postman](readmeImgs/create_comments.png)

+10. `http://localhost:8882/api/comments/12/2`: `PUT Request`, enter `content`, then it will edit the content of the 2nd comments of post with id 12.

-10. `http://localhost:8882/api/follow_user`: `POST Request`, enter `username`
+11. `http://localhost:8882/api/follow_user`: `POST Request`, enter `username`

-11. `http://localhost:8882/api/unfollow_user`: `POST Request`, enter `username`
+12. `http://localhost:8882/api/unfollow_user`: `POST Request`, enter `username`

-12. `http://localhost:8882/api/blacklist_user`: `POST Request`, enter `username` to blacklist this user.
+13. `http://localhost:8882/api/blacklist_user`: `POST Request`, enter `username` to blacklist this user.
 Then

 a. `this user will not be able to see your profile`
 b. `this user will not be able to see any of your new posts through http://localhost:8882/api/explore where latest posts of your followings are shown`
 c. `this user will not be able to see any of your new posts through http://localhost:8882/api/explore_hashtag_posts where latest posts of the hashtag are shown`

-13. `http://localhost:8882/api/unblacklist_user`: `POST Request`, enter `username` to unblacklist this user
+14. `http://localhost:8882/api/unblacklist_user`: `POST Request`, enter `username` to unblacklist this user

-14. `http://localhost:8882/api/profile/2`: `GET Request`, this url displays the profile of user_id = 2.
+15. `http://localhost:8882/api/profile/2`: `GET Request`, this url displays the profile of user_id = 2.
 You can only see the profile if you are not blocked.
 If the owner set allow_unfollowed_views = false, then you have to be a follower of the owner to view profile

+16. `http://localhost:8882/api/profile`: `POST Request`, enter `job`, `quote`, `allow_unfollowed_views` to edit your profile

-15. `http://localhost:8882/api/follow_hashtag`: `POST Request`, enter `hashtag_name` to follow this hashtag
+17. `http://localhost:8882/api/follow_hashtag`: `POST Request`, enter `hashtag_name` to follow this hashtag

-16. `http://localhost:8882/api/unfollow_hashtag`: `POST Request`, enter `hashtag_name` to unfollow this hashtag
+18. `http://localhost:8882/api/unfollow_hashtag`: `POST Request`, enter `hashtag_name` to unfollow this hashtag

 ### Explore

 The above part mainly focuses a specific attempt, for example, creating, deleting, updating or following.
 However, this `Explore` part focuses on viewing

-17. `http://localhost:8882/api/explore`: `GET Request`, it displays the latest posts of people who you are following.
+19. `http://localhost:8882/api/explore`: `GET Request`, it displays the latest posts of people who you are following.
 You cannot see people's posts who blocked you

-18. `http://localhost:8882/api/explore_hashtag_posts`: `POST Request`, enter `hashtag_name` to view the hottest posts of the hashtags you followed.
+20. `http://localhost:8882/api/explore_hashtag_posts`: `POST Request`, enter `hashtag_name` to view the hottest posts of the hashtags you followed.
 You cannot see people's posts who blocked you.
 And if a post is set as private, you must be a follower you visit.